```html

 |---|---|

-You already have a diversified growth portfolio and want to add a income-generating component focused on technology that behaves differently from standard equity ETFs.
+You already have a diversified growth portfolio and want to add an income-generating component focused on technology that behaves differently from standard equity ETFs.
+It acts as a hedge against the volatility of your core holdings.

-QYLD (QYLD — Global X NASDAQ 100 Covered Call ETF) trades on a major U.S. exchange and implements a covered-call strategy on the Nasdaq-100.
+QYLD (Global X NASDAQ 100 Covered Call ETF) trades on a major U.S. exchange and implements a covered-call strategy on the Nasdaq-100.
 Unlike index-tracking ETFs, QYLD sells call options monthly to generate income, which results in monthly distributions rather than the dividend schedule of traditional equity ETFs.

 | Ticker Symbol | QYLD |